 Housing Virginia launched its Rural Housing Initiative in the fall of 2015 to explore the state of housing needs in rural Virginia.
-With much of our housing focus at the national and state level targeting urban areas with high growth and escalating housing costs, the unique and changing housing needs in rural areas have not received much attention.
+With much of our housing focus at the national and state level targeting urban areas with high growth and escalating housing costs, the unique and changing housing needs in rural areas have not received as much attention.
 Over the past year, we have surveyed rural housing and service providers about their needs and gaps and analyzed demographic and housing data for rural regions across the state.
 This information, along with best practice research and policy recommendations, has shaped a report that we hope will assist rural providers and improve the lives of their clients.
+The recommendations outlined in this report are the focus of a series of meetings by housing funders and providers in the spring and summer of 2017.

-Based on discussions with statewide housing providers and organizations, Housing Virginia created six unique rural regions to aid in our analysis (Map 1).
+Based on discussions with housing providers and housing services organizations, Housing Virginia created six unique rural regions for our analysis (Map 1).
 Major metropolitan areas and some medium-size cities are excluded from these regions.
-Dividing the state into distinct regions reveals the similarities and differences in housing needs throughout Virginia and helps develop targeted, evidence-based solutions.
-A full list of localities by region is included in the appendix.
+Dividing the state into distinct regions reveals the similarities and differences in housing needs throughout Virginia and helps develop targeted, evidencebased solutions.
+A full list of localities by these six regions is included in the appendix.